alexholloway/PythonSimplified/README.md

 # PythonSimplified
-A repository for assets relating to Python Simplified: A Crash Course In Practical Programming For Beginners
+A repository for assets relating to Python Simplified: A Crash Course In Practical Programming For Beginners.

+The book received a minor revision on 24 JUNE 2025 (v.1.1) - there is an updated set of chapter snippets, exercises and solutions available here.
+The original versions remain here for those who got the book at launch.

 This repository contains both: